martintrojer/martintrojer.github.com/content/post/2012-07-17-replicating-datomicdatalog-queries-with-corelogic-take-2.md

 ;; (["Jane" 73] ["John" 71])
 ```

-The join is accomplished by using the same lvar (email) is both defrel goals.
+The join is accomplished by using the same lvar (email) in both defrel goals.

-Now consider a slightly more complicated query;
+Now consider a slightly more complicated query:

 ```clojure
 ;; simple in-memory join, two database bindings